jasonyaj/IKWIG/README.md

 ## Functionality

 Upon logging in, the user is taken to their personal virtual garage.
-When a car is created, the car will be selectable on the "Current Collection" list.
+When a car is added, the car will be selectable on the "Current Collection" list.
 Selecting a car on the list will display the information as well as photo entered by the user.

 On the add a car page, users are able to enter specific information about their car.
 The fields include year, make, model, trim, color, vin, and a description box for for further details.
 One photo is allowed to be uploaded with the entry.